martroben/MITx_6.431x/trajectory_estimation/README.md

-# Trajectory estimation with a linear model
+# Trajectory estimation with a linear normal model
 Generates random data and uses a MAP trajectory model to plot a trajectory, based on the data.